 Enter Combat Flags.
 The idea for Combat Flags came during a mundane conference call.
 I happened to look up toward the corner of my desk, like I’d done a million times before, and spotted the tiny American Flag I had hanging.
 The idea struck me instantly.
 The Original Combat Flag was born.
 It took about 3 months of learning, testing and perfecting before I “officially” launched Combat Flags, but it happened.
 And I never looked back.

 The sole purpose of Combat Flags is to connect veterans and give back in a meaningful way.
 At the time I launched the company I committed to supporting a veteran 501(c)(3) dedicated to helping our brothers and sisters who need it most.
 After much research I decided on Stop Soldier Suicide.

-Since starting the company I’ve developed a strong relationship with Stop Soldier Suicide, one I’m beyond thankful for, and, as of December 2018, together with my customers we’ve donated more than $40,000 to Stop Soldier Suicide. $40,000!
+Since starting the company I’ve developed a strong relationship with Stop Soldier Suicide, one I’m beyond thankful for, and, as of August 2019 I’ve donated more than $55,000 to Stop Soldier Suicide through Combat Flags. $55,000!

 The amazing thing?
 We’re moving beyond awareness of the military suicide epidemic and are driving action.